yoshidayasutaka/mcp/src/terraform-mcp-server/awslabs/terraform_mcp_server/static/MCP_INSTRUCTIONS.md

 - "Is this VPC configuration secure?
 Let's scan it with Checkov."
 - "Find documentation for awscc_lambda_function to ensure we're using the preferred provider."
 - "We need a Bedrock implementation for RAG.
 Let's search for AWS-IA modules that can help."
+- "Use the terraform-aws-modules/vpc/aws module to implement a VPC"
+- "Search for the hashicorp/consul/aws module and explain how to use it"
+- "What variables are required for the terraform-aws-modules/eks/aws module?"

 ## Best Practices